yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

 provide something that is more than just a typical Board Support Package (BSP) containing a bootloader, Linux kernel, and filesystem.
-While these are certainly necessary elements, we feel they are just a starting point, especially for those that aren’t experts in developing with Linux.
+While these are certainly necessary elements, we feel they are just a starting point, especially for those that aren't experts in developing with Linux.
 So, the SDK also contains tools for developing on TI Processors (a validated cross-compiling toolchain, for example), pre-built libraries that you can use without having to rebuild them